svaibhavsingh/web-crawler/README.md

 Warning
 Using some websites for crawling might block your I.P address for that particular website for some time.
 Though delays can be introduced to eliminate the problem.

+A TODO is specified in the source code(crawlerMain.py) which might require some attention based the website being used for crawling.